tonyjurg/Nestle1904GBI/docs/features/splong.md

 ## Source description

-Based upon information from XML attribute `Cat` for each element `node` representing a word.
+Based upon information from the XML attribute `Cat` for each element `node` representing a word.

 ---
 ###### [Click here for list of all features](home.md#readme)